dmosorast/burler/README.md

 The goal of this entry point is to validate the output of a tap run, and can be used to ensure that the tap conforms to the Singer [Best Practices](https://github.com/singer-io/getting-started/blob/master/docs/BEST_PRACTICES.md#best-practices-for-building-a-singer-tap).

+### Convenience Property

 #### burler.entry_point

-To be used in setup.py of the tap requiring the burler package, like so:
+To be used in setup.py of the tap requiring the burler package in order to provide the familiar `tap-foo --config config.json` interface, like so:

 ```python
 import burler.entry_point